-Travel by train is now a whole lot faster with the introduction of the KTMB high-speed ETS Train in Malaysia (keretapi laju ETS) - (Electric Train Services) that are now operating the routes in the Peninsular, up from Kuala Lumpur's KL Sentral, then from Gemas.
+Travel by train is now a whole lot faster with the introduction of the KTMB high-speed ETS Train in Malaysia (keretapi laju ETS) (Electric Train Services) that is now operating the routes in the Peninsular.

-The ETS services from Kuala Lumpur to Ipoh have been running for a few years now, but from the July 2015, new ETS routes started to be opened up and now many more services are available from the border with Thailand to the north, to Gemas in the south (the last section to JB Sentral in Johor Bahru is due for completion in around late 2022).
+The ETS services from Kuala Lumpur to Ipoh have been running for a few years now, but from July 2015, new ETS routes started to be opened up, and now many more services are available from the border with Thailand in the north to JB Sentral in the south.

 To see the latest ETS schedules for the new routes, see our ETS Timetable pages: